 One morning in Tokyo, I started my day with a walk through Shinjuku Gyoen.
 Rows of beautiful cherry trees waved in the breeze, and I finally felt like the trip was worth the jet lag.

 That incredible experience was an accident; I booked the cheapest hotel room I could find, which happened to be a few blocks away from Shinjuku Gyoen.
 When booking your accommodations, exercise a little more planning than I did.
 Look for hotels near parks or public transit lines.
 Japan’s excellent public transportation infrastructure makes the latter fairly easy, but if you’re hoping to stay near a park, you’ll need to do some research.

-Located in Nara Prefecture, Mount Yoshino is one of the most popular hanami spots for travelers.
+Located in Nara Prefecture, Mount Yoshino is one of the most popular spots for cherry blossom seekers.
 More than 30,000 cherry trees bloom here each spring, covering the mountain in extraordinary color.

 This is also a great place to try an onsen, or natural hot spring bath.
 The nearby town, Yoshinoyama, has quite a few hot spring hotels, and some allow travelers to use their onsen for a small fee.
-Take a stroll by the mountain, snap a few pictures, and then head to a spot like Yumoto Hounoya to relax and reset.
+Take a stroll by the mountain, snap a few pictures, and then find a hotel with an onsen where you can relax and reset.

-5. In Tokyo, Check Out The Nakameguro Cherry Blossom Illuminations
+5. See Nakameguro Cherry Blossom Illuminations Mid-March Through Early April

-Tokyo has plenty of beautiful outdoor spaces like Yoyogi Park and Shinjuku Gyoen, and if you head to the capital city, you’ll have plenty of options to choose from.
+Tokyo has plenty of beautiful outdoor spaces like Yoyogi Park and Shinjuku Gyoen, and if you head to the capital city, you’ll have plenty of viewing spots to choose from.